margolisj/go-supreme/readme.md

 ### 10/11/18
 * Add beta testers
+  * Added 3 more as of now
 * Test mobile API
-* Test unified search pool
 * Figure out different ATC responses and replace this with grequests
+* Stretch - Test unified search pool

 ## Libraries and Code Examples